Wisconsin State Patrol: The State Patrol today

+Around approximately 2026, the Northeast Region Post will be relocated to a new post being constructed along Interstate 41 near the village of Wrightstown just outside of the Appleton Metro area.
+This will bring the post to a more central location within the region.

 Strength

-As of 2020, Wisconsin had 489 troopers and inspectors, including first line supervisors and executive management, according to data provided by the Wisconsin State Patrol.
+As of 2020, Wisconsin had 512 troopers and inspectors, including first line supervisors and executive management, according to data provided by the Wisconsin State Patrol.

 Fallen officers

-Since the establishment of the Wisconsin State Patrol, there have been eight line of duty deaths.
+Since the establishment of the Wisconsin State Patrol, there have been eight deaths in the line of duty.